githubsands/liquidity-engine/README.md

 Runs both http snapshot streams and websocket streams.
 Can handle retriggering the http snapshot stream but it currently is not implemented in the Orderbook/DepthDriver.

 Future work: Ideally these streams are done purely on the stack but this must be verified.
 Correct sequencing of orderbook snapshots and depth updates through their timestamps

+### Exchange

+Wrapper around exchange stream to handle websocket sinks and other functionality

 ### DepthDriver